-Exterior Gas Line Hook-Up Prep:
+Exterior Gas Line Hookup Prep:

-An auxiliary remote LP-Gas hook-up is for external LP-Gas accessories and is to be used for external components only.
-For safety, only approved LP-Gas quick disconnect fittings and flexible hose should be used to connect external accessories to the rome hook-up.
+An auxiliary remote LP-Gas hookup is for external LP-Gas accessories and is to be used for external components only.
+For safety, only approved LP-Gas quick disconnect fittings and flexible hose should be used to connect external accessories to the remote hookup.
 A LP-Gas Quick Disconnect fitting should be installed by a qualified agency as defined in the Nation Fire Protection Associates NFPA (Fire) 54-02 code.

-Every time the remote hook-up is used, check for gas leaks on all connections.
+Every time the remote hook-up is used, check for leaks on all connections.
 If a leak is detected, turn off the primary valve at the main LP-Gas tank.
 Contact a qualified service center for the necessary repairs.